mgxd/nibabies-fitng2021/presentation.md

 --

-The script is a lightweight Python 2/3 script.
+The wrapper is a lightweight Python 2/3 script.
 To install or upgrade to the current release:

 ```Bash
 $ python -m pip install --update nibabies-wrapper